Learnware-LAMDA/Learnware/README.md

 ## How to Contribute

-Learnware is still young and may contain bugs and issues.
-We highly value and encourage contributions from the community.
+`learnware` is still in its early stages and may contain bugs and issues.
+We highly value and encourage contributions from the community, and we sincerely invite everyone to research and improve learnware algorithms, develop and explore within the learnware paradigm.
 For detailed development guidelines, please consult our [Developer Guide](https://learnware.readthedocs.io/en/latest/about/dev.html).
 We kindly request that contributors adhere to the provided commit format and pre-commit configuration when participating in the project.
 Your valuable contributions are greatly appreciated.

 ## About Us

-The Learnware repository is developed and maintained by the LAMDA Beimingwu R&D Team.
+The `learnware` repository is developed and maintained by the LAMDA Beimingwu R&D (Research and Development) Team.
 To learn more about our team, please visit the [Team Overview](https://docs.bmwu.cloud/en/about-us.html).